Optimal investment under partial information and robust VaR-type constraint: Introduction

 \section{Introduction}

-Dating back to \cite{merton1969, merton1971}, utility maximization and optimal asset allocation problems have become one of the most studied optimization problems in economy, finance and insurance.
-Merton has made two crucial assumptions to achieve analytical solutions: The risk preferences of the optimizing agent are characterized by hyperbolic absolute risk aversion (HARA), such as power and exponential utility.\footnote{Analytical solutions can still be achieved if the HARA utility is extended to so-called symmetric asymptotic HARA utility functions, which incorporate exponential and power utility as limiting cases (see e.g. \cite{chen2011}.} The second assumption concerns the underlying risky investment which generates normally or log-normally distributed risky payoffs.
+Dating back to \cite{merton1969, merton1971}, utility maximization and optimal asset allocation problems have become one of the most studied optimization problems in economics, finance and insurance.
+Merton has made two crucial assumptions to achieve analytical solutions: First, the risk preferences of the optimizing agent are characterized by hyperbolic absolute risk aversion (HARA), such as power and exponential utility.\footnote{Analytical solutions can still be achieved if the HARA utility is extended to so-called symmetric asymptotic HARA utility functions, which incorporate exponential and power utility as limiting cases (see e.g. \cite{chen2011}.} The second assumption concerns the underlying risky investment which generates normally or log-normally distributed risky payoffs.
 There is abundant academic research extending Merton's pioneering works.
-Here, we mention three streams of extensions which are relevant for our study: a) Risk-based capital requirements have been incorporated to the Merton's pioneering works in extensive follow-up scholarly research (\cite{basak2001value}, \cite{sass2010}, \cite{chen2018b}). b) When modelling the underlying asset dynamics, the fact that the drift term of the assets (or the market price of risk) is unobservable, although the asset prices can be observed (see e.g. \cite{gennotte1986optimal}, \cite{karatzas2001bayesian}, \cite{honda2003optimal}, \cite{sass2004optimizing}, \cite{rieder2005portfolio}, \cite{brendle2006portfolio}, \cite{bjork2010optimal}, \cite{lindensjo2016optimal}).
+Here, we mention three streams of extensions which are relevant for our study: a) Risk-based capital requirements have been incorporated to Merton's pioneering works in extensive follow-up scholarly research (\cite{basak2001value}, \cite{sass2010}, \cite{chen2018b}). b) When modeling the dynamics of the underlying assets, researchers have grappled with the challenge of the unobservability of the drift term of the assets (or the market price of risk), despite the ability to observe asset prices (see e.g. \cite{gennotte1986optimal}, \cite{karatzas2001bayesian}, \cite{honda2003optimal}, \cite{sass2004optimizing}, \cite{rieder2005portfolio}, \cite{brendle2006portfolio}, \cite{bjork2010optimal}, \cite{lindensjo2016optimal}).
 Note that \cite{sass2010} already combine partial information and capital requirements, but use an expected loss criterion, an HMM market and no ambiguity. c) In case of model ambiguity, robust approaches have been pursued which take into account a number of different models.
-Following the multiple priors approach of \cite{gilboa2004maxmin}, \cite{schmeidler1989subjective} there have been numerous suggestions to consider robust utility maximization problems (\cite{quenez2004optimal}, \cite{schied2005optimal}, \cite{ismail2019robust}, \cite{sass2021robust}, \cite{bauerle2021distributionally}).
+Following the approach with multiple priors of \cite{gilboa2004maxmin}, \cite{schmeidler1989subjective} there have been numerous suggestions to consider robust utility maximization problems (\cite{quenez2004optimal}, \cite{schied2005optimal}, \cite{ismail2019robust}, \cite{sass2021robust}, \cite{bauerle2021distributionally}).
 As the risk constraint, the incomplete information and robustness in the financial market are of vital importance when considering the asset allocation problem of a financial institution, the present paper combines these three aspects and studies their combined impact on the asset allocation. \\